Kacy Catanzaro

 Kacy Esther Catanzaro (born January 14, 1990) is an American professional wrestler and a former gymnast and obstacle racer.
-She is best known for her time in WWE, where she performed under the ring name Katana Chance.
+She is known for her time in WWE, where she performed under the ring name Katana Chance.
 Alongside Kayden Carter, she is a one-time NXT Women's Tag Team Champion, holding the record for the longest reign in the title's history, and a one-time WWE Women's Tag Team Champion.
 Carter and Chance are also the first women's tag team to have won the WWE and NXT Women's Tag Team Championships.

 Prior to her professional wrestling career, Catanzaro competed on the television sports show American Ninja Warrior and became the first woman to complete a City Qualifiers course and the first woman to complete a City Finals course.

 Early life and education

 Born in Glen Ridge, New Jersey, Catanzaro grew up in nearby Belleville, where she attended Belleville High School.
 She is of Italian descent.
 Catanzaro attended Towson University in Towson, Maryland from 2009 until 2012, studying early childhood education on an athletic scholarship.